xcp-ng/xcp-ng-org/docs/storage/storage.md

 ### Local

-A local SR is using a disk or a partition of your local disk, to create a space for your VM disks.
-Local LVM will use logical volumes, whereas Local EXT will create an `ext4` filesystem and put `.vhd` files in it.
+A local <abbr title="Storage Repository">SR</abbr> is using a disk or a partition of your local disk, to create a space for your VM disks.
+Local <abbr title="Logical Volume Manager">LVM</abbr> will use logical volumes, whereas Local EXT will create an `ext4` filesystem and put `.vhd` files in it.

 :::tip
 The concept is simple: tell XCP-ng which disk or partition you want to use, and it will do everything for you!
 Don't do anything yourself (no need to create a logical volume or a filesystem).